Next Level Reloading Techniques

 If you don’t get a positive feel through the plunger handle when the primer bottoms out in the cup and your primer depth varies, you may want to consider using a carbide primer pocket uniforming tool like the one pictured from Sinclair.
 Improper seating can cause ignition problems that affect accuracy and velocity.
 The uniformer cuts the bottom of the primer pocket square and won’t affect diameter, so primers still fit snugly.
 Uniformed primer pockets have a perfectly flat bottom and consistent depth.
 Uniforming is easy and the tools are reasonably priced.

-This section view shows the round corner typically found in the bottom of the primer pocket of most cases.
 A uniforming tool will square up the floor of the pocket, clean the corner radius out, and uniform the depth.

 Drawing the Line